MelvinRook/node-red-contrib-pi-max31865/README.md

 ## Pre-requisites

-1. Ensure to enable SPI:
+1. Ensure to enable SPI on your Raspberry Pi:

  - Run `sudo raspi-config`
  - Select `5 - Interfacing Options`